 Expert contributors draw on local and global examples to review constructs of universal rights and their impact on social policy and human welfare.
 With thorough analysis of their strengths, weaknesses and enforcement, it sets out their role in domestic and geopolitical affairs.

-Including a forward by Albie Sachs, this book presents an honest appraisal of both the concepts of international human rights and their realities and will engage those with an interest in social policy, ethics, politics and international relations.
+Including a forward by Albie Sachs, this book presents an honest appraisal of both the concepts of international human rights and their realities.
+It will engage those with an interest in social policy, ethics, politics, international relations, civil society organisations and human rights-based approaches to campaigning and policy development.

 “This book is an excellent compendium of works by distinguished authors.
 It is extremely timely considering the dire state of the world at this time and can add substantively to the promotion of socially just actions, and policies, constructed from the pillars of human rights.”
 Joseph Wronka, Springfield College